 Richard T. Kaplar

-Richard T. Kaplar is Vice President of The Media Institute in Arlington, Va.
+Richard T. Kaplar is Executive Director of The Media Institute in Arlington, Va.
 He has written, edited, or produced more than 40 books and publications on a wide variety of communications policy and First Amendment issues.

 Areas of Expertise